jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Reef knot in two bights.** Use in place of double-slipped reef knot for a semi-permanent bow.

+In case you're wondering, I fasten my pajama pants with a double-slipped double-throw reef knot and my running shoes with a reef knot in two bights.
+{:.tangent}

 [double-constrictor]: https://www.101knots.com/double-constrictor-knot.html
 [strangle-knot]:      https://www.netknots.com/rope_knots/strangle-knot

 ### Hitches
 - **[Double constrictor knot.][double-constrictor]** This binding serves well as a simple hitch.
-- **[Trucker’s hitch (fixed-loop variant)][truckers-hitch].** Start with a secure binding.
-Follow it with a fixed loop.
-Pass the end around an object and through the loop.
-Pull the end toward the object, enjoying a 3:1 mechanical advantage.
-Lock the end to the standing part with a half-hitch adjacent to the loop, then further secure it with an overhand knot.
+- **[Trucker’s hitch (fixed-loop variant, my way)][truckers-hitch].** Start with a secure binding.
+Follow that with a fixed loop.
+Pass the end around an object and back through the loop.
+Pull the end back toward the object, enjoying a 3:1 mechanical advantage.
+Fasten the end temporarily to the standing part with a half-hitch immediately adjacent to the loop.
+Then lock it with a secure binding like a strangle knot around the standing part or a double constrictor knot around the object.

 [truckers-hitch]: https://en.wikipedia.org/wiki/Trucker%27s_hitch